repobee/repobee-sanitizer/README.md

 If you are not currently at the root of a repository, a path can be specified using the `--repo-root <path>` option.

 #### Branches
-Another important feature is working with branches, `repobee-sanitizer` was essentially made to manage differing branches.
-For an example, a repo can have a `solutions` and a `main` branch, where the `solutions` branch contains an entire solution to an assignment, as well as `sanitizer` `markers` (specified below).
-When we then sanitize the `solutions` branch, we create a slimmed-down version of our repo (that we would send to students), what we can then do is to specify which branch we want the sanitied version to end up on.
+Another important feature is working with branches, `Sanitizer` was essentially made to manage differing branches.
+For an example, a repo can have a `solutions` and a `main` branch, where the `solutions` branch contains an entire solution to an assignment, as well as `Sanitizer` `markers` (specified below).
+When we then sanitize the `solutions` branch, we create a slimmed-down version of our repo (that we would send to students), what we can then do is to specify which branch we want the sanitized version to end up on.

 This is done using the `--target-branch <branch-name>` option.
-For example, if our repo is checked out to the branch `solutions` (that contains full solutions and `sanitizer` `markers`), Running:
+For example, if our repo is checked out to the branch `solutions` (that contains full solutions and `Sanitizer` `markers`), Running:

 ```
 $ repobee sanitize repo --target-branch main